Sess254/alx-system_engineering-devops/0x0A-configuration_management/README.md

  </p>

   <p>
-   1.Using Puppet, install flask from pip3.
+ 1. Using Puppet, install flask from pip3.

 Requirements:
  <ul>